material-components/material-components-web/docs/authoring-components.md

 > NOTE: This section was introduced as part of our [closure compatibility milestone](https://github.com/material-components/material-components-web/milestone/4).
 Our currently existing components are in the process of being made compatible with closure.

-All core MDC-Web components must be fully compatible with the Google Closure Compiler using its advanced compilation mechanisms.
+All core MDC Web components must be fully compatible with the Google Closure Compiler using its advanced compilation mechanisms.
 We've provided a thorough explanation of this, as well as conventions, examples, and common closure patterns you may not be used to, in our [closure compiler documentation](./closure-compiler.md).

 ### Testing

-The following guidelines should be used to help write tests for MDC-Web code.
+The following guidelines should be used to help write tests for MDC Web code.
 Our tests are written using [mocha](https://mochajs.org/) with the [qunit UI](https://mochajs.org/#qunit), and are driven by [karma](https://karma-runner.github.io/1.0/index.html).
 We use the [chai assert API](http://chaijs.com/api/assert/) for assertions, and [testdouble](https://github.com/testdouble/testdouble.js/) for mocking and stubbing.